 To sum it up, in boxing, a fight is ruled a KO if a fighter is knocked completely unconscious, or if the fighter cannot get up or continue after a knockdown within the allotted time.

-In MMA, knockouts also occur from losing
+In MMA, knockouts also occur from losing consciousness, and is pretty much the same as in boxing.

 However, MMA does make the distinction on how the loss of consciousness occurred, as going unconscious due to a choke is ruled a submission, not a knockout.